Can Countdown to Profits Make You Money with a Few Mouse Clicks?

 Quick Summary of Countdown to Profits

-Rating: 1 out of 5.
-It's an outright scam that'll cost much more than the advertised $97.
+Rating: 1 It's an outright scam that'll cost much more than the advertised $97.

 Richard Paul, the name and voice behind a system called Countdown to Profits (CTP), says that his work-at-home, money-making program can make you an online income with just “a few mouse clicks.”
 You are promised $500 just for watching the introductory sales video.

 Richard also claims that you can easily generate $1,000, $3,000 or even $5,000 bonuses by selling products to customers.

 Are these promises real or just bogus?

 What is Countdown to Profits?